BOM-98/mental-maths-project-2/README.md

 - #### User Level Indicator

--   The user level indicator tells the user what level they are on.
+-   The user level indicator tells the user what level someone is on.
 -   Every time the user answers a question, it is recorded as an object using a factory function (answerObject as seen below) with key value pairs that contain their answer, the correct answer, the question number, if their answer was correct, the time on the timer when the question was answered and if they passed the question (whether the answer is correct and answered in under 60 seconds and the level of the question).
 -   This answer object is then added to an array which contains an object instance for every question the user has answered.
 -   This array is iterated through by the adjustLevel function and if the user has answered 4 questions on that level and their score is above 85% it will increment their level and progress them onto harder sums.